samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 1. Here we are injecting the smart albums and user created albums we fetched into the albumVC initializer right before the albumVC is modally presented.

 Now with the AlbumVC injected with the album assets, let's use the assets to display the albums.
-Displaying the cover image for an album is simply a matter of requesting each album's cover image from PHImageManager.
+Displaying the cover image for an album is simply a matter of requesting each album's cover image from the PHImageManager.
 The AlbumVC is almost set up to display albums, let us complete the setup process and get it working.

-## Displaying Albums
 Head to the **AlbumVC.swift** file in the Controllers folder and add this below the marked properties section:
 ```swift
 // 1